egemenimre/ccsds-ndm/README.rst

 >>> print(cdm.body.relative_metadata_data.relative_state_vector.relative_position_n)

+Filling the objects with data properly requires some care.
+As the standard is understandably strict, the object tree derived from the XSD files are also rather exacting in how they accept data.
+The recommended way to fill the objects is with value and unit information:

+>>> # This is the proper way to write data into the object
+>>> cdm.body.relative_metadata_data.relative_state_vector.relative_position_t = LengthType(Decimal(800), LengthUnits.M)

 Finally, once filled with the relevant data, the `cdm` object can be written to `xml_write_path` with:

 >>> NdmIo().to_file(cdm, xml_write_path)